-- "Carding Cycle" is the twelve-month period commencing June 1 of any year, athletes that have been successful in being awarded carding will normally be informed in May of that year on successful completion of the carding approval process. - "COC Ranking List" refers to the FIS Continental Cup ranking list published by FIS annually. - "FIS Cup (FC)" is a series of ski jumping competitions arranged yearly by the International Ski Federation, ranked below the World Cups and Continent Cup. - "FIS World Cup Ranking List" refers to a female athlete's ranking in the current World Cup season. - "FIS World Ranking List (WRL)" refers to a male athlete's world ranking. - "SJC" or "Ski Jumping Canada" means the Canadian Ski Jumping Team, including the National Team and the National Development Team. - "SJC Leadership Group" means the Head Coach and the High-Performance Director. - "World Cup" refers to the FIS World Cup competitions held between November 2021 and March 2022.
+- "Carding Cycle" is the twelve-month period commencing June 1 of any year, athletes that have been successful in being awarded carding will normally be informed in May of that year on successful completion of the carding approval process. - "COC Ranking List" refers to the FIS Continental Cup ranking list published by FIS annually. - "FIS Cup (FC)" is a series of ski jumping competitions arranged yearly by the International Ski Federation, ranked below the World Cups and Continent Cup. - "FIS World Cup Ranking List" refers to a female athlete's ranking in the current World Cup season. - "FIS World Ranking List (WRL)" refers to a male athlete's world ranking. - "SJC" or "Ski Jumping Canada" means the Canadian Ski Jumping Team, including the National Team, the National Development Team or named as a "Next Generation" athlete. - "SJC Leadership Group" means the Head Coach and the High-Performance Director. - "World Cup" refers to the FIS World Cup/Grand Prix competitions held between July 28, 2023, and April 1, 2024.